borntofrappe/fullstack-d3/README.md

      .attr('r', 5);
    ```

-   While the implementation may seem convoluted, it helps to know that, when you use the `data` function, the selection returned by D3 differentiates the elements with a `_enter` and `_exit` key.
-The first type describes items which are not represented in the visualizations, data points which are not already mapped to a circle.
-The second type describes items which were represented, but should no longer be, circles exceeding the sufficient amount.
+   While the implementation may seem convoluted, it helps to know that when you use the `data` function, the selection returned by d3 differentiates the elements with a `_enter` and `_exit` key.
+The first type describes items which are not represented in the visualizations, data points which are not already mapped to a circle; the second type describes items which were represented, but should no longer be, circles exceeding the sufficient amount.

    ```js
    const update = groupCircles.selectAll('circle').data(dataset);